 Usual grooming mistake that a lot of people make at this stage is using colognes, scented products or body sprays to mask body odors.

 The truth is that neither of them works.
-Instead of eliminating bad smell, these products will attract even more attention.
+Instead of eliminating the bad smell, these products will attract even more attention.
 That’s why is better to use unscented beard care products or to wash your body with a mild soap.

 Foot and baby powder can be helpful too.
 Foot powder is excellent for masking bad foot smell, while baby powder keeps the armpits smell fresh the whole day.